lammps/lammps/doc/src/read_data.rst

 .. note::

-   The simulation box size (xlo to xhi, ylo to yhi, zlo to zhi) in the new data file will be merged with the existing simulation box to create a large enough box in each dimension to contain both the existing and new atoms.
+   The simulation box size in the new data file will be merged with the existing simulation box to create a large enough box in each dimension to contain both the existing and new atoms.
 Each box dimension never shrinks due to this merge operation, it only stays the same or grows.
 Care must be used if you are growing the existing simulation box in a periodic dimension.
 If there are existing atoms with bonds that straddle that periodic boundary, then the atoms may become far apart if the box size grows.
 This will separate the atoms in the bond, which can lead to "lost" bond atoms or bad dynamics.

 The three choices for the *add* argument affect how the atom IDs and molecule IDs of atoms in the data file are treated.
 If *append* is